About Inside Airbnb

 Inside Airbnb is a mission driven project that provides data and advocacy about Airbnb's impact on residential communities.

-We work towards a vision where data and information empower communities to understand, decide and control the role of renting residential homes to tourists.
+We work towards a vision where communities are empowered with data and information to understand, decide and control the role of renting residential homes to tourists.

 For any questions about the site, the data, or for comments, please contact firstname.lastname@example.org.